 “They think if it has four wheels, it’s enough,” said Perin.
 “But the wheels all have to be the same size.
 They won’t listen.
 I’ve had three customers complain to me about problems with their cars.”
 It's amazing that GreenGo actually has three customers for this car.

 It’s interesting that there seems to be a market for really cheap electric cars in Europe.
 People are buying them regardless of quality, because they can get around the growing prohibition against gas vehicles in central cities — and avoid congestion taxes.
-The hideous Indian-made Reva G-Wiz was a hit in England — thousands sold — for those reasons, despite the wags at "Top Gear" crashing one into a table
+The hideous Indian-made Reva G-Wiz was a hit in England — thousands sold — for those reasons, despite the wags at "Top Gear" crashing one into a table (the table won).

 I’m not sure what price the ZD goes for — I asked — but even if it's rock bottom, there are better choices.
 Handling, braking, visibility, acceleration, all are sub-standard on this car.
 The ZD makes the Smart Car (which it superficially resembles) look like a Cadillac.
 But if the stats — zero to 50 kilometers in eight seconds, 160 kilometers of range, disc brakes, driver seat with four-direction adjustment, optional air conditioning — impress, then by all means make your move.
 According to the brochure, "ZD is a new EV car combining superior technical performance and efficient use of new energy resources so as to achieve maximum energy conservation….[It] will give every driver a new experience on the true meaning of green environment conservation."
 I had a new experience, all right.